 The outcome substantiates the results of a prior ground-breaking study conducted by WOSM in 2017, which produced previously unavailable scientific evidence of Scouting’s positive impact by conducting a study on young people in Kenya, Singapore, and the United Kingdom.
 The findings from this report similarly identified that Scouts across the three continents out-performed their non-Scout peers in nearly every category measured.

 The insights and methodology developed for the studies will be used to further develop tools, resources, and expertise to enable NSOs to conduct similar research.
 The materials will be made available through the WOSM Service Platform leading up to the 2020 World Scout Conference.
-The report on the second phase of the Measuring Scouting’s Impact on the Development of Young People project may be downloaded at members.scout.org/Scouting-impact-report2.
+The report on the second phase of the Measuring Scouting’s Impact on the Development of Young People project may be downloaded at learn.scout.org/resource/measuring-scoutings-impact-development-young-people-phase-ii.